mosceo/HtDP/README.md

 ======================

 This repository contains games that I made while reading «*How to Design Programs, 2e*» by *Matthias Felleisen*.
-I also wrote a review for each chapter of the book that collects the main ideas from the chapter.
+I also wrote a review for each part of the book that collects the main ideas from the part.

 ## List of games: